VamsiUdaykumar/Medical-Chatbot-MLOps/Geetha/readme.md

 **Requirement:** Simulate online data streaming using real dataset to mimic real-world inference requests.

-### My Implementation:

 - **Simulation Dataset**:
   I initially set aside **20% of the MedQuAD dataset** as unseen data, which was not used during training or validation.
 This subset was further divided into multiple production sets (`set1`, `set2`, etc.).

 - **Simulation Strategy**:
   - Each production set mimics daily usage by users in a real medical QA system.
   - I simulate patient queries arriving sequentially by iterating through the production JSON records.
-  - Each request is sent in real time (or with an artificial delay) to the FastAPI inference endpoint.
+  - Each request is sent with an artificial delay to the FastAPI inference endpoint to simulate real time data.
   - The responses are logged and synced back to the object store for retraining.

 - **Script**: [`simulate_online_data.py`](https://github.com/phoenix1881/Medical-Chatbot-MLOps/blob/main/Geetha/simulate_online_data.py)